terminal-start/terminal-scape/README.md

 - **Open Links:** When typing a command that does not start with 'add' or 'remove' and does not contain '.com' or any other top-level domain (TLD), the terminal will perform a Google search using the entered term.
 If the command contains a URL with a valid TLD (e.g., `.com`, `.org`, etc.), the terminal will open the specified website directly in a new tab.

 This customization feature allows you to manage options, perform Google searches, and open URLs directly from the terminal interface.

-## License

-This project is licensed under the Unlicense - see the [LICENSE](LICENSE) file for details.
-You are free to modify and distribute the code as you wish.